byacoubi/nodeorder/README.txt

 being unchecked.
 After checking this box and saving your changes, you'll be able to order nodes that are classified in this category.

-- In order to use drag and drop node ordering feature, install the
-<a href="http://drupal.org/project/jquery_update">jQuery Update</a>
-module and the
-<a href="http://drupal.org/project/jquery_interface">jQuery Interface</a>
-module.
-Follow those two modules' installation instructions and test to make sure they are working.
-Installing
-<a href="http://drupal.org/project/messagefx">Message Effects</a>
-will test jQuery Update and jQuery Interface, so it's not a bad idea to install it before installing Nodeorder.
 - To use drag and drop node ordering, you will find a tab called "order nodes" on any admin/taxonomy/VID pages where the vocabulary has been set to orderable.